-The content of this publication has been prepared based on material available to date (1 April 2020).
-We expect further clarification and information from Government over the coming week including draft legislation.
+The content of this publication has been prepared based on material available to date (8 April 2020).
 The material in this guide is of a general nature and should not be regarded as legal advice or relied on for assistance in any particular circumstance or situation.
 In any important matter, you should seek appropriate independent professional advice in relation to your own circumstances.
 The Australian Chamber of Commerce and Industry accepts no responsibility or liability for any damage, loss or expense incurred as a result of the reliance on information contained in this guide.

-1. Eligibility Criteria
+1. Eligibility criteria

-JobKeeper is the new wage subsidy payment announced by the Federal Government on 30 March 2020 which will enable eligible employers to access a subsidy to continue paying their employees.
+JobKeeper is the new Federal Government wage subsidy payment which will enable eligible employers to access a subsidy to continue paying their employees.
+Legislation giving effect to the JobKeeper payment was passed by Parliament on 8 April 2020.

-The JobKeeper Payment (not to be confused with JobSeeker Payment) allows eligible employers to claim a fortnightly payment of \$1,500, before tax for each eligible employee to subside their wage, from 30 March, for a maximum period of 6 months.
+The JobKeeper Payment (not to be confused with JobSeeker Payment) allows eligible employers to claim a fortnightly payment of \$1,500, before tax for each eligible employee to subsidise their wage, from 30 March to 27 September 2020.